Painting & drawing blog

-In this post I’ll explore how a student grade paint may differ from an artists’ or professional paint range.
-I’ll consider how reliable these labels may be and whether buying a ‘student’ quality paint might compromise the quality of work that you can produce with it.
+In this post I’ll explore how a student grade paint may differ from an ‘artist’ or ‘professional’ paint range.
+I’ll consider how reliable these labels may be and whether buying a cheaper quality paint might compromise the quality of work that you can produce with it.
 There are no paid links within this article.

-Rather than use the word ‘student’ within the name of their paint range, manufacturers like to substitute a term like ‘Graduate’ just because they think it sounds better, or they will find other study-related words such as ‘Academy’ or ‘Collegiate Line’.
+Rather than use the word ‘student’ within the name of their paint range, manufacturers sometimes like to substitute a term like ‘Graduate’, just because they think it sounds better.
+They may also come up with other study-related words such as ‘Academy’ or ‘Collegiate Line’.
 Italianate names are also popular, such as ‘Accademia’ or ‘Scuola’.

-In the absence of a descriptive name, look at the online information provided by retailers about the paint range to see if they use terms like ‘value for money’ ‘accessible’ or ‘good for hobbyists’ and ‘drawing enthusiasts’.
-This will tell you that it’s a student grade paint.
+In the absence of a descriptive name, look at the online information provided by retailers about a paint range to see if they use terms like ‘value for money’, ‘accessible’ or ‘good for hobbyists’ and ‘drawing enthusiasts’.
+This will tip you off that it’s a student grade paint.

 THE QUALITY OF STUDENT GRADE PAINT